troglobit/troglobit.github.io/source/howto-run-pimd-on-freebsd.markdown

 footer: true
 ---

-This is not a proper HowTo, but more of a "note to self".
-For these notes the following virtual topology, running on Ubuntu 15.10 with Linux 4.2.
+This is not a proper HowTo, more of a "note to self" after having created a setup to test pimd [issue #57][issue].
+For these notes the following virtual topology, running on Ubuntu 15.10 with Linux 4.2 and Qemu 2.3.0, is used:

     .--------.    .----.    .----.    .----------.
     | Sender |----| R2 |----| R3 |----| Receiver |
     '--------'    '----'    '----'    '----------'

-Here only R2 and R3 run FreeBSD v10.2, 64-bit.
-The `Sender<-->R2` and
+The lines connecting the boxes are actually Linux bridge devices (br).
-`R3-Receiver` networks are both setup using DHCP on the Linux bridges.
+Only R2 and R3 run FreeBSD v10.2, 64-bit.
+The `Sender<-->R2` and the
-Only the `R2<-->R3` network is setup statically, using `20.30.0.0/24`.
+`R3-Receiver` networks are both setup using DHCP client, DHCP server runs on the Linux bridges.
+Only the `R2<-->R3` network is static, using `20.30.0.0/24`.

-## Setup
+## FreeBSD Setup

 You need a few things set up in FreeBSD before starting `pimd`.